supersuryaansh/The-Devfolio-Project/README.md

  - [ ] Create a dataset of all Hackathons on Devfolio
  - [ ] Create a dataset of Sponsor frequency on Devfolio (Top Sponsors etc..)
  - [ ] Create a dataset of all Projects on Devfolio
  - [ ] Use Google Data Studio and create nice Graphs
+ - [ ] Create dataset of Sponsors along with their emails and point of contact.

 ## Contribution:
 **I am accepting contributions for this project and need help with cleaning and filtering data.**